- Do you struggle to understand others and fit in socially?

 Private autism assessment in London - the Harley Therapy™ approach

-Our autism specialists in London Dr Maria Daves and Dr Simon Mackmin provided assessments and ASD diagnosis for both adults and adolescents.
-Maria also offers post-diagnostic support sessions and relationship help.
-With a long career working with people with autism and attention deficit hyperactivity disorder (ADHD/ADD), she also works with longstanding emotional and psychological difficulties and acute stress.
-She has a strong interest and expertise in the special challenges faced by women on the neurodiverse spectrum.
+Our autism specialists in London provide assessments and ASD diagnosis for both adults, adolescents and children.
+We offer post-diagnostic support sessions and relationship help.
+Our team has a long history working with individuals with autism and attention deficit hyperactivity disorder (ADHD/ADD), as well as longstanding emotional and psychological difficulties and acute stress.
+We have a strong interest and expertise in the special challenges faced by women and children on the neurodiverse spectrum.

-As well as Dr. Daves we provide a roster of talk therapists who work with autistic clients, helping them cope better and improve relating skills.
+As well as our autism specialists, we provide a roster of talk therapists who work with autistic clients, helping them cope better and improve relating skills.

 Why not get in touch to discuss your concerns and get the support you need?
 Call us now or book online to make a confidential autism diagnosis in London, or autism support in our locations that include Harley Street, London Bridge, and the City, or worldwide via online counselling.